The grading system at Brookdale is as follows:

 - The student is activated in a degree program under the Catalog current at the time of return with additional courses needed to complete the degree program’s requirements.

-- Upon return to the College, the student must meet with a Counselor before applying for Academic Amnesty to ensure the initial eligibility requirements are met.
+- Upon return to the College, the student must meet with a Counselor/Advisor before applying for Academic Amnesty to ensure the initial eligibility requirements are met.

-- The Counselor will then provide approval to preliminarily initiate an Academic Amnesty Application with the Counselor indicating intent to achieve amnesty.
+- The Counselor/Advisor will then provide approval to preliminarily initiate an Academic Amnesty Application with the Counselor indicating intent to achieve amnesty.

 - Upon completion of the twelve (12) credits, the student provides the Academic Amnesty Application to the Registrar’s Office for initial approval.